France votes in closely-fought presidential election

 Candidates' policies

-Le Pen told supporters in the run-up to the vote that if elected she would put a moratorium even on legal immigration to the country, as well as closing "Islamist" mosques and expelling radicals.
+Le Pen -- who cast her vote Sunday morning in Hénin-Beaumont in northern France -- told supporters in the run-up to the vote that if elected, she would put a moratorium even on legal immigration to the country, as well as closing "Islamist" mosques and expelling radicals.
 She has also vowed that if she wins, France will exit the European Union, as well as the border-free Schengen area.

 Macron, 39, hopes to take the centrist path to the Elysee Palace, gathering support from left and right with promises to boost the economy and improve security.
 His party, "En Marche!" which was only created in September, now has more than 200,000 members and his meetings have attracted vast crowds.